hgcl/clara-le/pages/posts/28-on-learning.md

 ---

 Talking about learning new things, I feel really inspired at the moment to _learn more_.
 3D modeling on Blender, the night sky, edible wild plants, gardening, driving.
 The motivation is there... but for how long?
 I know that these quick passions tend to die out.
 I might need to focus my energy on a few selected topics if I want to do some real progress.
 As they say: quality over quantity.
-I'll sleep on that.
+I'll sleep on that. {end-key}